OSInside/kiwi/doc/source/overview/workflow.rst

 ``preprobe`` | ``postprobe``
   The hooks are called before and after the loading of modules not handled by udev, respectively.
-The hooks only exist for the *PXE* image type.

 ``preswap`` | ``postswap``
   The hooks are called before and after the creation of the swap space, respectively.
 The hooks only exist for the *PXE* image type.

 ``preactivate``
   This hook is called before the root file system is moved to :file:`/`.
-The hook only exists for the *PXE* image type.

 ``preCallInit``
    This hook is called before the initialization process, init or systemd, is